 Recipe Notes

-- Don’t forget to indent the center of the burger by ¼ inch about the size of a quarter.
-This will prevent puffing of the burger which will lead to burnt outside before the center is done.
+- Remember to indent the center of the burger.
+This will prevent the burger from puffing up, which can cause the outside to burn before the center is done.

 - The minimum safe internal temperature is 160°.